BoscoDomingo/SpotifyMatcher/README.md

 # SpotifyMatcher

 Cross-platform tool to match your local files to Spotify's database!
-Easily move all your .mp3 files over to Spotify
+Easily move all your .mp3 files over to a playlist on Spotify

 ## Before you start (5 minutes)